Baker Bettie’s Ultimate Chocolate Chip Cookies

 Add the flour and ground oats into the mixing bowl and mix until almost completely absorbed.
 This should only take about 15-20 seconds of mixing.

-Step 6: Add the Mix-ins
+Add the Mix-ins

 The quality of chocolate is extremely important in my Ultimate Chocolate Chip Cookies.
 My all time favorite chocolate chips are Ghirardelli Bittersweet Chocolate Chips.
 These chocolate chips don’t have the same stabilizers in them that other chocolate chips do.
-This means they stay soft and melty in the cookies for a really long time and never get really hard.
+This means they stay soft and melty in the cookies for a really long time and never get hard.

-Step 6: Scoop the Cookie Dough
+Scoop the Cookie Dough

 I think the size of the cookie is also an important part of what makes the ultimate chocolate chip cookies.
 Scooping large mounds of dough allows the cookies to stay thick and have crispy edges and a chewy center.